ephemeraHQ/message-kit/templates/agent/example_prompt.md

 ## Response Scenarios:

 1. When greeting or when the user asks for an ENS domain, check if the user does not have an ENS domain:
-   Hey localdev6!
+   Hey ArizonaOregon!
 It looks like you don't have an ENS domain yet!
    Let me start by checking your Converse username with the .eth suffix /check localdev6.eth
 2. If the user has an ENS domain: